danielskatz/sustaining-research-projects/README.md

 **"personal effort" notes when a funding effort was led by an individual, not a project*

 ## Donation button
-*Stick a donation button on your site.
-Stripe and PayPal are examples of services you can use to accept donations.*
+*Stick a donation button on your project's site.
+Stripe and PayPal are examples of services a project can use to accept donations.*

 #### Pros
 * Few strings attached